ryo-gk/color-scheme-handler/README.md

 ```

 #### Initial load
-You need to call `reflectCurrentColorScheme()` after Dom is loaded.<br>
+You need to call `reflectColorScheme()` after Dom is loaded.<br>
-`reflectCurrentColorScheme` is a function which read color-scheme user use, and reflect css to :root.<br>
+`reflectColorScheme` is a function which read color-scheme user use, and reflect css to :root.<br>
 If the user use dark mode, `.dark-mode` class is added to the root.<br>
 And in case of light mode, `.light-mode` class is added to the root.

 ```
-import { reflectCurrentColorScheme } from 'color-scheme-handler'
+import { reflectColorScheme } from 'color-scheme-handler'

-document.addEventListener('DOMContentLoaded', reflectCurrentColorScheme)
+document.addEventListener('DOMContentLoaded', reflectColorScheme)
 ```

 #### Write style for light mode and dark mode